 The homestead property tax credit can help make a home more affordable in the future by allowing you to pay fewer taxes if you are a Michigan homeowner or renter and you meet the requirements.
 You can learn more about how this exemption works in Michigan here.

 Repairing your credit score can be a painstaking and slow process, but it is possible.
 The first thing you need to do is to simply start paying your bills on time every month.
 This demonstrates that you are a responsible debtor and a stable financial investment, which signals to a moneylender that if they agree to give you a home loan they will get their money back.

 The second step is to start paying back your existing debts and lower your overall credit utilization.
-This will improve your FICO score AND lower your debt-to-income ratio, allowing you to more easily secure a Michigan bad credit home loan.
+This will improve your FICO score AND lower your debt-to-income ratio.
+This will allow you to more easily secure a Michigan bad credit home loan.

-Our website’s name and our website’s mission are one and the same: Home Loans For All.
+Our website’s name and our website’s missions are one and the same: Home Loans For All.
 If you have bad credit, you might think that that mission doesn’t include you.
 But that is simply not the case.
-Homeownership can easily be a reality for everyone, and with our help you can find a home loan in Michigan even with bad credit.
+Homeownership can easily be a reality for everyone, and with our help, you can find a home loan in Michigan even with bad credit.